plumelo/cosmoz-frontend-rtd/docs/intro/10-development-environment.rst

 `NodeJS <https://nodejs.org/en/download/>`_ *
 ---------------------------------------------

-An open source server framework, it's free, runs on various platforms and uses JavaScript.
-It's used to run the frontend and comes with the NPM package manager used to install some additional required packages.
+An open source server framework running on JavaScript, It runs the frontend and comes with the NPM package manager used to install additional required packages.

 Debian / Ubuntu:
     .. note::